 By taking care of the flocks and making dairies products, you've come to discover the main economic resources of the Shahsevan pastoral tribe.
 By the end of the day, it's time to get more familiar with the community's life and customs.
 Set camp in the valley of the Sabalan beside the round domed tent, your astonishing room for the night.
 Enjoy some rest and each other's company, by playing ancient folk games with kids and adults.
 Join the women of the tribe to learn knitting Kilim, a colourful and intricate flat-women rug, and one of their most beautiful handicrafts.
 At nightfall, gather to listen to the unique folkloric music and appreciate the dances of nomads: It's an introduction to a world of poetry, transmitted over generations as an oral heritage.
 It carries mystic tales as well as the true histories of the Shahsevan tribe.

 From the hot springs of the mountain to the mystic Persian arts of World Heritage Sites

-Day2: Open your eyes surrounding with green plains and the sound of the flock, get you pampered with delectable fresh dairies for breakfast and then feed livestock if you like.
-Playing traditional games, knowing about handicrafts and costumes of nomads, accompany herder and trip in nature around are only a few adventures you are going to have today.
-After a local lunch, you may rest for a while before the big discovery in the hillside and getting familiar with medicinal plants of this area in a trek.
+Day2: Open your eyes surrounding green plains and the sound of the flock, get you pampered with delectable fresh dairies for breakfast and then feed livestock if you like.
+Playing traditional games, knowing about handicrafts and costumes of nomads, accompanying herder and trip in nature around are only a few adventures you are going to have today.
+After a local lunch, you may rest for a while before the big discovery in the hillside and get familiar with the medicinal plants of this area on a trek.
 It's then time for the memorable experience of a natural hot spa in nature to deposit the taste of this tour in your memory.